Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 A fresh and refined bite, ideal for preparing in advance.
 Spread thick slices of crisp cucumber with herbed cream cheese (such as Boursin or goat cheese), then wrap a strip of smoked salmon around them.

-Secure everything with a toothpick, perhaps garnished with dill or chives.
-Store in a covered container in the refrigerator; the cucumber and salmon will remain tender and flavorful until the next day, for a truly refined tasting experience.
+Secure everything with a skewer, possibly garnished with dill or chives, and keep chilled in a sealed container; the cucumber and salmon will remain tender and flavorful until the next day, for a truly refined tasting experience.

 On the day, thread your marinated prawns onto skewers, alternating with pieces of fresh pineapple.